The SoftSelect ERP Selection Process Details

 2. Strategic and global influences discovery :

 For the reasonably foreseeable future, the company is discussed in the context of enterprise strategy and how the company might change (e.g. new product lines, new locations, and outsourcing manufacturing).
-These findings in turn may influence the priorities that drive the selection of ERP.
+These findings in turn may influence the ERP functionality priorities that drive the selection of ERP.

 3. Business process area discovery: